grimmash/grimmash.github.io/_posts/2021-11-01-rotating-gears-of-hate.md

 - **Map Art** with *tiles* for the gears
 - A little bit of **patience**

 You absolutely need some copy of a map, and art assets to use as gears.
 In my photos I am using a map under development by a fellow DM.
 Come find us in the ToA Discord if you want to know more.
 Multiple version of art have been posted there that should work for this.
-Otherwise, you can use an image editor of your cchoice to cut our the gears from the map to create your own assets.
+Otherwise, you can use an image editor of your choice to cut out the gears from the map to create your own assets.

 # Building the Rotating Gears